bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 for each clause, the ratio of the clause is: 2 x | 0.5 X (pos/(pos + neg))|, where pos and neg represent the number of positive and  negative literals in the clause respectively.

-Satzilla code does not compute the variation co-efficient for positive and negative variable ratios, but instead uses std
+Satzilla code does not compute the variation co-efficient for positive and negative variable ratios, but instead uses std.

+The ratio of binary clauses is the number of binary plus unary clauses over the total number of clauses.
+Similarly with ternary clauses, the ratio is the number of unary plus binary plus ternary clauses over the total number of clauses.